Updated:

 fire, among them the Maxwell Chalmers plant.
 A high wind aided in

 spreading the flames.
-A falling wall struck two fire
+A falling wall struck two fire engines, wrecking

 The two photos below were donated by T.K.
 Sand, who created a website called (Before